 First Warning Advice email (to all students)

-In accordance with Article 7.7(1) the Board of Examiners will issue, on behalf of the Faculty Board, a warning to all first-year bachelor's students in the months of January and May to highlight the importance of achieving the BSA standard.
+The Board of Examiners will issue, on behalf of the Faculty Board, a warning to all first-year bachelor's students in the months of January and May to highlight the importance of achieving the BSA standard.

 |May||Second Warning Advice email ( to all students)|